home-assistant/developers.home-assistant/docs/external_api_rest_python.md

 ---
-title: "Python bindings for the REST API"
+title: "REST API - Python bindings"
 ---

 See the [developer documentation][devdocs] for a full overview of the documentation.
 The rest of this page will contain examples on how to use it.